klaarnut/user-docs/en/template.md

 3. Sure to change it, just click **OK**.

-#### Change Slide template to Hero
+### Change Slide template to Hero

-You may feel the slide iamegs on Header are none of use by some reason.
+You may feel the slide images on Header are none of use by some reason.

 **Change on some page**
-If you want to change Slide header to be just and immoveable image for cool, you can remove unused images from Header of the page.
-This way you, you will have some page with Slide images Header, and some with immoveable image.
+If you want to change Slide header to be just an immoveable image for cool, you can remove unused images from Header of the page. *This way, you will have some page with Slide images Header, and some with immoveable image.*

 1. One the page you want to remove Slide images, click on Header banner to activate Banner tools.